elanasselstine-brze/treasure-finder-extension/README.md

 - Check for console errors in popup (F12 → Console)
 - Try reloading the extension

-### Google Sheets Issues
+### JIRA Integration Issues
-- Ensure web app is deployed with "Anyone" access
-- Test the webhook URL directly
-- Check Google Apps Script execution logs
-- Verify CORS settings aren't blocking requests
+- Verify your JIRA URL, email, and API token are correct
+- Ensure you have permission to create issues in the specified project
+- Check that the project key exists and is accessible
+- Use the "Debug Project Info" button to diagnose configuration issues
+- The 404 error for issue types is normal and doesn't affect functionality

 ### Screenshots Not Capturing
 - Grant necessary tab permissions when prompted